EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Theory

 Using the $S_{1/2}^{F=2}\tranz P_{3/2}^{F=3}\tranz D_{5/2}\tranz P_{3/2}$ system (type-\ref{eq:typeI} ladder) as an illustration, we have shown that, generally, for co-polarized fields the EIT spectrum will not have a central peak if $J_{r_1}>J_i$.
 Furthermore, an obvious requirement for a central peak is $J_{r_1}>J_{r_2}$---the $r_1$-level needs to have spectator states.
 An equivalent analysis of the superficially similar system

 presented in \fref{fig:pitrans2} yields the dressed level diagram shown in \fref{fig:leveldiag4}.
 When, for this type-\ref{eq:typeII} ladder, we consider the dipole matrix elements for optical $\pi$-transitions from the $i$-level to the Rydberg manifold, we see that $|m_J|=\{\tfrac{1}{2},\tfrac{3}{2}\}\leq J'=\tfrac{3}{2}$.
-We do therefore not experience the vanishing of first $3$-$j$ symbol in \eref{eq:3j}.
+We therefore do not experience the vanishing of the first $3$-$j$ symbol in \eref{eq:3j}.
 Rather, its common, non-zero squared magnitude

 for the central $m_J=\pm3/2$-states is ninefold that of the split $m_J=\pm1/2$ states.
-Hence, despite the fact ``$\pi$ transitions are driven throughout the system'', a double peak structure is \textit{not} predicted, but instead a triple peak spectrum with a strong central peak.
-3mm
+Hence, despite the fact that ``$\pi$ transitions are driven throughout the system'', a double-peak structure is \textit{not} predicted, but instead a triple-peak spectrum with a strong central peak.